 Keratitis, CL-associated infiltrative

-Contact lens-associated infiltrative events, including:
+Contact lens-associated infiltrative events include:

 CL-associated infiltrative keratitis is considered to be a response to microbial (usually Staphylococcal) antigens, derived from bacteria on the lens or on the lid margin.
 Micro-organisms cannot usually be recovered from the lesions

-Multipurpose contact lens solutions
+• multipurpose contact lens solutions

-Mild foreign body sensation
+Foreign body sensation

 (NB: symptoms vary in severity; some cases are asymptomatic)

-Peripheral anterior stromal infiltrate, single or multiple
+Peripheral anterior stromal infiltrate, single or multiple (multiple infiltrates more likely in CLARE)

 Usually small (generally less than 1.0mm in diameter)

-Overlying epithelium usually stains with fluorescein
+Overlying epithelium may stain with fluorescein (ulcer formation in CLPU)

 Epiphora, mild (or absent)